learn-co-curriculum/react-hooks-props-basics-lab/README.md

 We'll continue building the portfolio site we started in the previous labs, and make the content dynamic by using props.

-## Introduction

-In this lab, you'll write React components and render them dynamically based on information they receive from their parent components.
-This will enable us to use components as templates with the ability to render variable content.

-Here is an image of what we want once we are finished, complete with a view of the rendered DOM tree on the right:
+Here is an image of what we want once we are finished:

 ![demo](images/demo.png)